This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• In a large bowl, mix the mayo, green onion, apple juice, vinegar, and parsley together until combined.
+• In a large bowl, mix the mayo, apple juice, vinegar, green onions, and parsley together until combined.
+Taste and adjust any seasonings, adding kosher salt and black pepper as needed.
 Place coleslaw mix and chopped apple on top.

 Notes